 Adult-on-child violence is rare ... except for instances where Homer chokes Bart (usually when Bart says something he shouldn't and it gets Homer in trouble).
 The strangulation issue with Homer is the most common instance of this trope, but Bart Simpson in general seems to have this effect on many adults in the show.

 The villains aren't exactly above hurting children, especially Bart.
 Sideshow Bob has repeatedly attempted to kill Bart.
 Fat Tony has on several occasions had his crooks threaten Bart with violence up to and including murder.
-Burns threatens Bart with a gun prior to attempting to drown him, and that's apart from repeatedly letting The Hounds loose on him.
+Burns threatens Bart with a gun prior to attempting to drown him as seen on the page picture, and that's apart from repeatedly letting The Hounds loose on him.
 Snake Jailbird has tried to run over Bart with his car, but as always, Bart's Plot Armor makes sure that the alley he is standing in is too narrow for Snake's car to pass.

 From "The Great Wife Hope" there's Chet Englebrit, commissioner of the "Ultimate Fighting League."
 During a fight with Marge, Bart comes up to him to challenge him.
 His response is, "Heck, I'll fight anyone.
 Except a man my own size".
 Seeing Bart about to get hurt is what puts Marge on the edge.